-In the opinion of Cassels Brock and Blackwell LLP, counsel to Centurion Apartment REIT, provided that at all times Centurion Apartment REIT qualifies as a mutual fund trust for the purposes of the Income Tax Act, (Canada), and the regulations thereunder, as amended(collectively the "Tax Act"), the REIT Units will be on the date of closing of the Offering, qualified investments under the Tax Act and the regulations thereunder for trusts governed by registered retirement savings plans ("RRSP"), registered retirement income funds ("RRIF"), registered disability savings plans ("RDSP"), registered education savings plans ("RESP"), deferred profit sharing plans, and tax-free savings accounts ("TFSA").
+In the opinion of Cassels Brock and Blackwell LLP, counsel to Centurion Apartment REIT, provided that at all times Centurion Apartment REIT qualifies as a mutual fund trust for the purposes of the Income Tax Act, (Canada), and the regulations thereunder, as amended(collectively the "Tax Act"), the REIT Units will be on the date of closing of the Offering, qualified investments under the Tax Act for trusts governed by registered retirement savings plans ("RRSP"), registered retirement income funds ("RRIF"), registered disability savings plans ("RDSP"), registered education savings plans ("RESP"), deferred profit sharing plans, and tax-free savings accounts ("TFSA").

 Notwithstanding that REIT Units may be qualified investments for a trust governed by a RDSP.
-RESP, TFSA, RRSP or RRIF, the holder of a TFSA or RDSP, the subscriber of a RESP, or the annuitant of an RRSP or RRIF (each, an "Annuitant"), as the case may be, will be subject to a penalty tax if the REIT Units are a "prohibited investment" (as defined in the Tax Act).
-The REIT Units will not be a prohibited investment if the holder of the TFSA or the Annuitant, as the case may be, (i) deals at arm's length with the Centurion Apartment REIT for the purposes of the Tax Act, and (ii) does not have a "significant interest" (as defined in the Tax Act) in the Centurion Apartment REIT.
-In addition, the REIT Units will not be a "prohibited investment" if the REIT Units are "excluded property" (as defined in the Tax Act) for trusts governed by a TFSA, RRSP, and RRIF.
+RESP, TFSA, RRSP or RRIF, the holder of a TFSA or RDSP, the subscriber of a RESP, or the annuitant of an RRSP or RRIF as the case may be (each a "controlling individual") will be subject to a penalty tax if the REIT Units are a "prohibited investment" (as defined in the Tax Act).
+The REIT Units will not be a prohibited investment if the controlling individual, (i) deals at arm's length with the Centurion Apartment REIT for the purposes of the Tax Act, and (ii) does not have a "significant interest" (as defined in the Tax Act) in the Centurion Apartment REIT.
+In addition, the REIT Units will not be a "prohibited investment" if the REIT Units are "excluded property" (as defined in the Tax Act) for trusts governed by a TFSA, RRSP, RRIF, RDSP or RESP.
 Prospective investors who intend to hold their REIT Units in a TFSA, RRSP, RRIF, RDSP or RESP should consult with their own tax advisors regarding the application of the foregoing having regard to their particular circumstances.